colinrfisher/odin-recipes/README.md

 Edit 12/17/22
     - Changed styling to use an image background and white/gray colorway for simplicity for now.
     - Removed Mr. Dos Equis.
+    - Need to fix text resizing to fit containers when hovering over links on homepage.